-Strategic Goal #2: Establish and expand relationships with school districts, 4-year college partners, and community-based organizations to increase higher education attainment In San Mateo County 2.1 Using the US Census Bureau American Community Survey (ACS) one-year estimate, the sum of the proportions of San Mateo County adults aged 25+ who have attained an Associate's, Bachelor's, Graduate or Professional Degree.
-2.2 Using the US Census Bureau American Community Survey (ACS) one-year estimate, the proportions of San Mateo County adults aged 25+ who have attained an Associate's Degree.
+Strategic Goal #2: Establish and expand relationships with school districts, 4-year college partners, and community-based organizations to increase higher education attainment In San Mateo County 2.1 Using the US Census Bureau American Community Survey (ACS) one-year estimate, the sum of the proportions of San Mateo County adults aged 25+ who have attained an associate, bachelor's, graduate or professional degree.
+2.2 Using the US Census Bureau American Community Survey (ACS) one-year estimate, the proportions of San Mateo County adults aged 25+ who have attained an associate degree.
 2.3 The proportion of SMCCCD high school graduates who successfully transition to postsecondary education within the first year following graduation.
-2.4 The proportion of SMCCCD students 2.5 The number of certificates awarded annually in the District.
+2.4 The proportion of SMCCCD students.
+2.5 The number of certificates awarded annually in the District.
 2.6 The number of associates degrees awarded annually in the District.
 2.7 The number of students who transfer to in-state private or out-of-state four-year post-secondary institutions of higher learning annually.
 2.8 The number of students who transfer to the California State University (CSU system) annually.
 2.9 The number of students who transfer to the University of California (UC system) annually.

-Strategic Goal #3: Increase program delivery options, including the expanded use of instructional technology, to support student learning and success 3.1 The number of students annually who complete an initial associates degree that includes at least one successfully completed distance education course (excluding hybrid).
+Strategic Goal #3: Increase program delivery options, including the expanded use of instructional technology, to support student learning and success 3.1 The number of students annually who complete an initial associate degree that includes at least one successfully completed distance education course (excluding hybrid).
 3.2 The number of students annually who complete a certificate that includes at least one successfully completed distance education course (excluding hybrid).
-3.3 Number of Associate Degrees completed annually where 100% of the coursework was delivered via distance education (excluding hybrid).
+3.3 Number of associate degrees completed annually where 100% of the coursework was delivered via distance education (excluding hybrid).
 3.4 Number of certificates completed annually where 100% of the coursework was delivered via distance education (excluding hybrid).

 Strategic Goal #4: Ensure necessary resources are available to implement this strategic plan through sound fiscal planning and management of allocations.
-Protect community- supported status and undertake the development of innovative sources of revenue that support educational programs beyond that which is available from community and state allocations.
-4.1 allocations.
-The amount of revenue generated each fiscal year from specified efforts, including Grants, Contract 4.1
+Protect community-supported status and undertake the development of innovative sources of revenue that support educational programs beyond that, which is available from community and state allocations.
+4.1 The amount of revenue generated each fiscal year from specified efforts, including Grants, Contract Education, Community Education, International Student Enrollment, Facilities Rentals, and Athletic Clubs.